shuhei/shuhei.github.com/source/_posts/2018-09-16-node-js-under-a-microscope.markdown

 ## Node.js Gotchas

 `perf script` collects symbols for function addresses from program binaries.
 For Node.js, we need something special because functions are compiled just in time.
-As far as I know, there are two ways to record symbols.
+As far as I know, there are two ways to record symbols:

 1. Run your Node.js process with `--perf-basic-prof-only-functions` option.
 It generates a log file at `/tmp/perf-${pid}.map`.
 The file keeps growing.
 The speed depends on your application, but it was a few megabytes per day for an application at work.
 Another problem is that functions in V8 keep moving and the addresses in `/tmp/perf-${pid}.map` get outdated.
 [I wrote a script to fix the issue](https://gist.github.com/shuhei/6c261342063bad387c70af384c6d8d5c).
 2. Use [mmarchini/node-linux-perf](https://github.com/mmarchini/node-linux-perf).
 It generates the same `/tmp/perf-${pid}.map` as `--perf-basic-prof-only-functions` does, but on demand.
 Because it always freshly generates the file, it doesn't contain outdated symbols.
 It seems to be the way to go, but I haven't tried this on production yet.

-In addition to the above, there are a few more Node.js options that you can use to improve your stack traces.
-Because the stack traces were already good enough for me, I haven't tried them on production.
+In addition to the above, there are a few more Node.js options that you can use to improve your stack traces—though I haven't tried them on production because the stack traces were already good enough for me:

 - `--no-turbo-inlining` turns off function inlining, which is an optimization done by V8.
 Because function inlining fuses multiple functions into one, it can make it harder to understand stack traces.
 Turning it off generates more named frames.
 - `--interpreted-frames-native-stack` fixes `Builtin:InterpereterEntryTrampoline` in stack traces.
 It is available from Node.js 10.4.0.
 Check out "Interpreted Frames" in [Updates from the Diagnostics Summit](https://github.com/nodejs/diagnostics/issues/148#issuecomment-369348961) for more details.

 ## Docker Gotchas

 It gets a bit tricky when you are using containers to run your application.
-There are two ways to use Linux `perf` with Docker.
+There are two ways to use Linux `perf` with Docker:

 1. Run `perf record` and `perf script` in the same Docker container as your application is running
 2. Run `perf record` and `perf script` in the host OS